SajithaSajith/quiz/README.md

 9th Step: Open a browser and go to URL “http://localhost/quiz/”

-Note: For admin panel, go to URL ” http://localhost/quiz/admin.php”
+Note: For admin panel, go to URL ” http://localhost/quiz/admin.php” and login with email id 'admin@example.com' and password 'admin'